Barry Allen: Flashpoint

 While they fend off the guards, they are rescued by Element Woman.
 Barry's memories begin to change much more drastically, altering his past.
 He states that he is running out of time and soon he will not be able to restore the timeline to normal.
 After Barry is recovering, he asks the heroes to stop the Atlantean/Amazon war from creating more casualties, although the heroes are not willing to unless Batman wants to join them.
 Cyborg explains to him that they believe Batman was invincible.
 However, Barry convinces him that no one is invincible; the Marvel Family and Batman agree to join him.
 The heroes arrive at New Themyscira to stop the Atlantean/Amazon war, and appear to be winning until Enchantress reveals herself as the Amazon spy and uses her magic to separate the Marvel Family and restore them to their mortal forms.
 Penthesilea kills Billy Batson just as Professor Zoom reveals himself to Barry.
-Professor Zoom reveals to him that the "Flashpoint" timeline was actually created by Barry himself, after he traveled back in time to stop Zoom from killing his mother, but the timeline diverted into the near-apocalyptic world they find themselves in.
+Professor Zoom reveals to him that the "Flashpoint" timeline was created by Barry himself, after he traveled back in time to stop Zoom from killing his mother, but the timeline diverted into the near-apocalyptic world they find themselves in.
 He continues to taunt Barry with this knowledge, but is suddenly stabbed in the back by Batman wielding an Amazonian sword.
-Before Barry returns the timeline to normal, Batman thanks him for all he's done and gives him a letter addressed to his son.
+Before Barry returns the timeline to normal, Batman thanks him for all he has done and gives him a letter addressed to his son.
 After this, Barry bids a farewell to his mother, knowing he must travel back in time to stop his younger self from altering time.
 Through the fusions of the time stream, Barry seemingly hears a voice explaining that the three timelines and worlds, need to become one again and would need his help to do this.
 After the ordeals, he visits the real Bruce Wayne and gives him the letter from his alternate father.
 Bruce is grateful to Barry of informing him of the events of the "Flashpoint" before the timeline was apparently returned to normal.